-The Governors are the trustees of Harwood Meadows Community Primary School and are also the directors of the charitable company for the purposes of company law.
-The Charitable Company is known as Harwood Meadows Community Primary School.
-Details of the Governors who served during the year are included in the Reference and Administrative Details on page 1.
+The governors are the trustees of Harwood Meadows Community Primary School and are also the directors of the charitable company for the purposes of company law.
+Details of the governors who served during the year, and to the date these accounts are approved, are included in the Reference and Administrative Details on page 1.